Marvin Infinity Windows Reviews

 Website Editor's Answer

 John, Pella and Marvin do tend to both be expensive.
-The Marvin fiberglass windows are nice, but that material will typically run 30% more than vinyl.
-I personally think a high end vinyl window is the best option from a cost / energy efficiency standpoint.
+Marvin fiberglass series are nice, but that material will typically run 30% more than vinyl.
+I personally think high end vinyl windows are the best option from a cost / energy efficiency standpoint.

 I would suggest getting one to two more bids to see if you can get a better window than the Pella 250 series for under $1000 a window.
 I'll send you my recommendation list.